[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Level 0 Skills: If an attempt made to gain a skill at level 1 fails, a second throw for improvement is allowed free of cost.
 If this second attempt is successful, the PC gains the skill at level 0.
 (Only attempts for level 1 skills).

-Experience Limit: We use a modification of the Experience Limit rule listed on pg.
-30 of MT.
+Experience Limit: We use a modification of the Maximum Skills rule on p.
+30 of the MegaTraveller Players’ Manual.

-If a PC's total skill levels do not exceed (INT + EDU), then prerequisite points remain as stated above.
+If a character’s total skill levels do not exceed (INT + EDU), then prerequisite points remain as stated above.

-If a PC's total skill levels are (INT + EDU) > 2 x (INT + EDU), then prerequisite points are doubled.
+If a character’s total skill levels exceed (INT + EDU), but do not exceed 2 × (INT + EDU), then prerequisite points are doubled.

-If a PC's total skill levels are 2 x (INT + EDU) > 3 x (INT + EDU), then prerequisite points are tripled, and so on.
+If a character’s total skill levels exceed 2 × (INT + EDU), but do not exceed 3 × (INT + EDU), then prerequisite points are tripled, and so on.

-Bonuses derived from additional XP are subject to the same figuring, but INT bonuses remain the same.
+Bonuses derived from additional XP are subject to the same adjustment, but INT bonuses remain the same.

-Since it gets harder to improve the more skills a PC earns, Players should be strategic in throwing for improvement for specific skills.
-In this fashion, Players can mold their characters, and some skills will remain unimproved while XP build up (potential is there for the PC to improve, but he is not applying himself in that direction).
+Since it gets harder to improve the more skills a character earns, Players should be strategic in throwing for improvement for specific skills.
+In this fashion, players can mold their characters, and some skills will remain unimproved while XP build up (potential is there for the PC to improve, but he is not applying himself in that direction).